 1/4 teaspoon kosher salt

-Preheat your oven to 350°F. Grease or line two standard 12-cup muffin tins, and set them aside.
+Preheat your oven to 350°F. Grease two 8-inch round baking pans and set them aside.
+If making cupcakes, grease or line two standard 12-cup muffin tins, and set them aside.

-Bake the cupcakes.
-Fill the wells of the prepared muffin tins about 3/4 of the way full with batter, and shake the pan back and forth to distribute the batter evenly in each well.
-One at a time, place the muffin tins in the center of the preheated oven and bake until a toothpick inserted in the center of the muffins comes out with no more than a few moist crumbs attached.
-Remove the tin from the oven from the oven and allow to cool in the pan for at least 5 minutes before transferring to a wire rack to cool completely.
+If making cupcakes, fill the wells of the prepared muffin tins about 3/4 of the way full with batter, and shake the pan back and forth to distribute the batter evenly in each well.
+One at a time, place the muffin tins in the center of the preheated oven and bake until a toothpick inserted in the center of the cupcakes comes out with no more than a few moist crumbs attached (about 20 minutes).
+Remove the tin from the oven from the oven and allow the cupcakes to cool in the pan for at least 5 minutes before transferring to a wire rack to cool completely.
 Repeat with the remaining muffin tin.

-Make the frosting.
-While the muffins are cooling, make the frosting.
+While the cakes or cupcakes are cooling, make the frosting.
 In the bowl of your stand mixer fitted with the paddle attachment (or a large bowl with a handheld mixer), place the cream cheese and butter.
-Beat on medium speed until soft and fluffy.
-Add the salt, and 2 cups of confectioners’ sugar.
+Beat on medium speed until light and fluffy.
+Add the salt, and 3 1/2 cups of confectioners’ sugar.
 Mix on low speed until the sugar is absorbed.
 Then, turn the mixer to high speed and beat until the frosting is thickened and fluffy.
-Add more confectioners’ sugar as necessary to achieve the desired thickness.
-Cover the bowl and place the frosting in the refrigerator to chill until stiffened slightly, about 15 minutes.
-Either spoon or pipe the frosting onto the cooled cupcakes.
-If not serving the cupcakes right away, keep in a sealed container in the refrigerator until ready to serve.
+Add more confectioners’ sugar as necessary to thicken the frosting enough to hold its shape when scooped with a spoon.